 With the decline of the influence of the Knights of Labour, the miners began to reorganise and out of this arose the United Mineworkers of America (UMWA) which was founded on 23rd January 1890.
+It brought together the membership of the Knights mining district and the National Union of Miners under the UMWA structures.
+The new UMWA was allowed to join the craft union dominated AFL although it was a national mining industry union for all workers employed in the coal-fields.

 By then, coal was powering the American Industrial Revolution and there were over 600,000 miners, working in the pits by 1900.
-Working, health and safety conditions were so bad that an estimated 50,000 miners died in the mines, by accidents, pit collapses and explosions, or as a result of miners’ lung in the period between 1870 and 1914.
-Mining brought a huge cost in blood and bone.
+Working, health and safety conditions were so bad that an estimated 50,000 miners died in the mines, by accidents, pit collapses and explosions or as a result of miners’ lung in the period between 1870 and 1914.
+Miners paid a huge cost in blood and bone.

 Through the 1890s, Mother Jones began to feature regularly on the picket lines of strikes.
 She organised miners in anthracite mines and coal mines.
 She worked with silk weavers and domestic servants across America.